emf-creaf/fpm/README.md

-# fpm
-Population modeling of forest inventory data
+Modelling of population dynamics of forest data from national inventories